 Information Flow: The information necessary to complete any process.
 The movement of information on customer desires backward from the customer to the points where the information is needed to direct each operation.
 The flow of information tells each process what to make or do next.
 The information flow is treated with as much importance as the material flow.

-Information Technology: Computer systems and applications, which involves development, installation, and/or implementation.
+Information Technology: Computer systems and applications, which involve development, installation, and/or implementation.